timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Entry-level PM interviews don't always have technical questions, but you should prepare with the assumption they will.
 Luckily, these questions are usually designed to check your general understanding of technical concepts, as opposed to being asked to solve a coding problem or know the syntax of Javascript by heart.
 Interviewers may also vary how technical the question is depending on your background.
 I've been asked to walk through how a product like Robinhood is built (systems design),  whereas someone less technical might be asked to explain how an API works.
 If you studied computer science or worked as a software engineer, these questions will be easier to answer.
 If not, there are resources that provide a broad overview of topics that might come up.
 [Swipe to Unlock](https://www.amazon.com/Swipe-Unlock-Technology-Business-Strategy-ebook/dp/B0756MTX6K) is a book that comes to mind.

-# PM interviews have long take-home assignments
+# Consulting vs PM take-home assignments

-Consulting interviews typically don't assign any major take-home assignments.
-However, you might be asked to fill out a personality test or play a bunch of games that are effectively some form of an IQ test (Really...?
-Seriously, really???
-I still can't believe this is real.)
+Consulting interviews typically don't assign any long take-home assignments.
+However, even before your resume screening interview you might be asked to fill out a personality test or play a bunch of games that are effectively some form of an IQ test.
+The most popular of these tests seems to be [Pymetrics](https://www.pymetrics.ai/).
+I'm skeptical that these games reveal anything beyond who managed to get their hands on more practice games, and I'm also skeptical game performance correlates with on-the-job performance.
+It also doesn't seem to be good for building goodwill with candidates (see what some others think on [Wall Street Oasis](https://www.wallstreetoasis.com/forums/pymetrics-what-the-fuck), [Reddit](https://www.reddit.com/r/recruitinghell/comments/iyujqz/pymetrics_made_me_mad_and_unemployed/)).
+I've only encountered these games at one company while recruiting for PM, and I turned down the interview despite "passing" the test partially because it rubbed me the wrong way.

 PM interviews almost always involve a major take-home component.
 I can't remember one that didn't.
 Typically, you're asked to write a Product Requirements Document (PRD) for a case modeled after a problem the company has encountered.
 Sometimes you're even expected to present it at your next interview with accompanying visuals.
+Compared to intelligence tests, this seems like a much fairer way to assess candidates.
+However, it comes at the cost of significant time investment into researching, brainstorming, and writing.
+Companies usually don't define a narrow scope or structure for these assignments, so you might end up spending a ton of time writing and rewriting sections that you're not sure people will even bother reading.
+I've easily spent 2 hours on mocking up a few UI designs in Figma, which is usually considered the "cherry on top" for these PRD assignments.

 # The PM interview process requires way more time overall

 In my experience, the time investment required to go through the full interview process for PM interviews is much greater than consulting interviews.
 Excluding preparation (which I argue is much greater for PM interviews), the typical interview process for entry-level consulting vs PM interviews looks like the following.

 Consulting:
-- Stupid intelligence game (15-30 minutes)
+- Intelligence game (15-30 minutes)
 - Recruiter screen (15 - 30 minutes)
 - First round interview (30 minutes - 1 hr)
 - Second/Final round interview (1 hr)